supervisely-ecosystem/ilastik-demo/README.md

 * When creating a new ilastik project you must select **at least 2 target classes**, all target classes must have **bitmap** shape.

 * When loading the existing project all target classes from the saved project and `ilastik_prediction` tag will be added to the target project meta automatically.
 If you want to edit the target classes, you will have to create a new project via the app with desired classes.
-The existing project is ready to build predictions, it already contains images in the train set and trained classifier.
+The existing project is ready to build predictions as it already contains the images in the train set and trained classifier.

 **App buttons functionality**